-Focuses on knowledge and skills for social work practice with sex-trafficked individuals.
+Focuses on knowledge and skills for social work practice with sextrafficked individuals.
 The course examines the extent and nature of sex trafficking including prevalence, risk factors, experiences of survivors, methods of traffickers, responses to sex-trafficking victimization, and implications for practice.
 The aim of this course is to provide students with a holistic understanding of sex trafficking to guide practice with sex-trafficked individuals.
 Prerequisite: S15-5038.
+Credit 3 units.